DevsparZeroGitHubUser/hello-world/README.md

         android:resource="@xml/provider_path"/>
 </provider>
 ```
-The following code add to a new resources file with the following path and name (res/xml/provider_path.xml):
+Also add the following code to a new resources file with the following path and name (res/xml/provider_path.xml):
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <paths>
     <external-path name="." path="."/>
 </paths>
 ```
-<i>Step 3</i>: Depending on the API URL provided, additional resources file with the following path and name (res/xml/network_security_config.xml) is required:
+<i>Step 3</i>: Depending on the API URL provided, additional resources file with the following code, path and name (res/xml/network_security_config.xml) is required:
 ```xml
 <network-security-config>
     <domain-config cleartextTrafficPermitted="true">